albanie/mcnGroupNorm/README.md

   r_max          := a hyperparameter chosen to constrain r d_max          := a hyperparameter chosen to constrain d
 ```

-but if you play around with it, you might come up with something better :)

 During training, the layer is initialised with `r_max = 1, d_max = 0`
 (matching standard batch norm).
 These values are gradually relaxed over time.